Marketing Support Assistance

 This assistance provides up to:

-40 per cent of the eligible costs not exceeding $40,000 associated with:
+40 per cent of the eligible costs to a maximum of $16,000 associated with:

 - market research;